 Maze Algorithm

-Hector was able to write a recursive backtracker algorithm that will recursively eliminate all dead-end, leaving the only critical path in place.
+We were able to write a recursive backtracker algorithm that will recursively eliminate all dead-end, leaving the only critical path in place.

 He was able to read the maze parameters, or the maze map, from a text file.